Board of Directors

 - Zehra Wamiq

-Ann Hriciga has been associated with WMS since her older daughter started kindergarten.
-She was named chair of the board in April 2018.
+Ann Hriciga, board chair since May 2018, has been associated with WMS since her older daughter started kindergarten.
 As her two daughters, both WMS graduates, pursue very different career paths as adults, she constantly sees links to the education and values they experienced at WMS.

 Ann left DuPont after a career that included management assignments in technology, manufacturing and marketing.
 A strong supporter of STEAM education, Ann has a Bachelor of Science (Michigan State University) and Ph.D.
 (University of California, Berkeley) in chemistry.

-Calissa Brown serves as corporate counsel and assistant secretary for DuPont.
+Calissa Brown, current board secretary, serves as corporate counsel and assistant secretary for DuPont.
 She is lead counsel on the company’s periodic filings, disclosure obligations, investor relations communications, corporate restructurings and various governance issues.
 Calissa leads the Corporate & Securities practice group and is secretary to the Audit Committee of the Board of Directors.
-Her daughter started in the “two’s” classroom at WMS in 1996, graduating from sixth grade in 2006.
+Her daughter started in the “twos” classroom at WMS in 1996, graduating from sixth grade in 2006.
 Calissa, her husband, Allan, and their daughter continue to maintain close ties to the extended WMS community.

-Paul earned a B.A. in computer science from Rutgers University, an M.S. in computer science from Villanova University and an M.B.A. from the University of Delaware with a concentration in finance.
-Paul has been employed by DuPont for more than 25 years as an information technology professional in various roles in research and development, manufacturing and finance.
-Paul is currently an equity systems analyst at DuPont Capital Management.
-In his current role, Paul researches and builds quantitative models for equity portfolio management.
+Paul earned a bachelor's degree in computer science from Rutgers University, a master's degree in computer science from Villanova University and an M.B.A. from the University of Delaware with a concentration in finance.
+Paul is an equity systems analyst at DuPont Capital Management.

-Israel Floyd has a B.A. in economics, M.B.A. in finance and J.D., and years of experience in law and business, both domestically and internationally.
-He is an experienced member of nonprofit boards.
-His three children are WMS alumni.
-Since their graduation, Israel has continued his association with WMS and commitment to WMS's success.
+Israel Floyd has a bachelor's degree in economics, an M.B.A. in finance and a law degree, and years of experience in law and business, both domestically and internationally.
+He is an experienced member of nonprofit boards, including serving as WMS’s board chair when his children attended WMS.
+Since then, Israel has continued his association with WMS and his commitment to WMS's success.

 Lisa Hastings-Sheppard has worked in higher education since 1997, when she began teaching English at Delaware Technical Community College.
 Since 2006, she has served in various marketing and communication roles at the college.
 Having spent years as a local climate change educator for The Climate Reality Project, Lisa's volunteer work has been focused on environmental issues.
 Lisa and her husband, David, are the parents of a WMS Lower Elementary student.

-Stephanie Simms has been part of the WMS community for six years and is a parent of a WMS Upper Elementary student.
 A graduate of Widener University with a bachelor's degree in management, Stephanie enjoys giving back to the community.
-At WMS, she has chaired the annual auction and assisted with other various activities.
+Her son has been a student at WMS from Primary through fifth grade.
+During this time, she has served on the board, chaired the annual auction and assisted with other various activities.
 Outside WMS, Stephanie served as president of her neighborhood's home owners association and has introduced philanthropic programs and initiatives at her place of employment.

 Mayura has a passion for Montessori education that was fostered even before having children herself.
 She is an active part of the WMS community and has co-chaired the annual fund for three years.
 As an avid supporter of the arts, she also volunteers with First State Ballet Theatre and Cab Calloway School of the Arts.